moquality/docs_old/docs/docs/getting-started/android.md

 6. When you are done recording a test, **press SAVE and name your test**.
 You can then view the test in the app.moquality.com website.

-7. To **confirm the test was valid, move to the Replays Tab and try to replay the test**.
-If you are unable to replay the test, you may have to re-record it, or head down to the FAQ to see possible solutions.
+7. To **confirm the test was valid, move to the Tests Tab and try to run the test**.
+If you are unable to run the test, you may have to re-record it, or head down to the FAQ to see possible solutions.

 ## FAQ